Theenity/HTMLGenerator/README.md

 # HTMLHelper
-Un petit helper PHP très simple permettant de générer du HTML avec PHP.
+This simple PHP helper helps generating HTML snippets with a PHP script.